 Employees who leave can impact your company’s ability to grow.
 They often leave gaps on teams, potentially resulting in initiatives and projects coming to a standstill.
 They can also be costly to replace, triggering unplanned recruitment and onboarding expenditures.

 However, even when employees cite compensation as the reason for leaving, they may not be underpaid.
 Rather, they may leave because of perceptions about their pay, some of which may or may not be grounded in fact.
 For instance, some employees may not understand their pay, or they might suspect they are paid unfairly.
-Without accurate and reliable compensation data, you will lack the information you need to make well-informed, data-driven compensation adjustments.
+Without accurate and reliable pay data, you will lack the information you need to make well-informed, data-driven compensation adjustments.

 Thankfully, improving the quality and comprehensiveness of the data you use to retain great employees doesn’t require a team of compensation analysts or consultants.
-However, it does require taking action to ensure you have access to compensation data that is complete, accurate, and appropriate for your organization.
+However, it does require taking action to ensure you have access to comp data that is complete, accurate, and appropriate for your organization.
 Take the following actions to get started:

 Develop a Compensation Philosophy

 Your compensation philosophy is a statement that guides your employee pay decisions.
-Without it, you can make the mistake of using compensation data inconsistently or getting stuck when determining how you want to pay relative to the market.
+Without it, you can make the mistake of using salary data inconsistently or getting stuck when determining how you want to pay relative to the market.